michellejlin/lava/README.md

 # Output Files

-Output files will be placed into the same folder you placed all your input in.
+Output files will either be placed into a folder specified by the -o flag or into a folder named the current ISO date and time.
+All output, intermediate and log files will be placed into this folder.
 An interactive graph will be automatically opened on your default browser.
 This graph is saved as genome_protein_plots.html and sharing is as easy as sending this html file over email (no other files are required once genome_protein_plots.html has been generated).

 Additionally you can examine the data more in depth via the merged.csv file which will be created, which includes information such as position, nucleotide changes, allele frequency, depth, and so forth.
 You can also examine the alignments and read mapping of each of your fastq files be picking the appropriate .bam file.
 (I.e. if you wanted to see how example1.fastq mapped you can pull example1.bam and examine it yourself.)

+Additionally, for debugging and much more indepth logging the lava.log contains much more detailed progress log.

 # Common Errors
 1. `WARNING: A total of 1 sequences will be ignored due to lack of correct ORF annotation`